Hasse–Weil zeta function

 In mathematics, the Hasse–Weil zeta function attached to an algebraic variety V defined over an algebraic number field K is a meromorphic function on the complex plane defined in terms of the number of points on the variety after reducing modulo each prime number p.
 It is a global L-function defined as an Euler product of local zeta functions.

 Hasse–Weil L-functions form one of the two major classes of global L-functions, alongside the L-functions associated to automorphic representations.
 Conjecturally, these two types of global L-functions are actually two descriptions of the same type of global L-function; this would be a vast generalisation of the Taniyama-Weil conjecture, itself an important result in number theory.

 For an elliptic curve over a number field K, the Hasse–Weil zeta function is conjecturally related to the group of rational points of the elliptic curve over K by the Birch and Swinnerton-Dyer conjecture.

 Definition

 The description of the Hasse–Weil zeta function up to finitely many factors of its Euler product is relatively simple.
-This follows the initial suggestions of Helmut Hasse and André Weil, motivated by the case in which V is a single point, and the Riemann zeta function results.
+This follows the initial suggestions of Helmut Hasse and André Weil, motivated by the Riemann zeta function, which results from the case when V is a single point.